Moles, Voles, Gophers and Shrews

 Identifying Gopher Mounds

+Moles and gophers are not the same but they may cause similar damage to a lawn.
 Gophers will leave large mounds of dirt on top of your lawn.
-These mounds are typically loose fine dirt and there is usually a plug towards the top of the mound.
+These mounds are typically loose, fine, dirt and there is usually a round plug towards the top of the mound.
 This plug is what they use to fill their lateral tunnel.
 As they excavate through the soil looking for food, they leave large mounds of dirt.
 If left alone, gophers can cause a lot of damage to a lawn.
 These gopher mounds can happen in a very short period of time.
 Gopher mounds can damage lawn equipment as the mowers mow over them.
 When lawn mowers run over the gopher mounds it dulls the blades and puts strain on the motor, the lawn mower belts and the spindles.
 If you are in the Edmond area, we recommend O’Conner’s Lawn and Garden or Circle Saw Shop for lawn mower repair or blade sharpening.
 If you are in the Guthrie area, we recommend Hometown Rental on Division Street just south of Industrial.

 Underground Tunnel Systems